 - Don’t be in a hurry to plant your crop if temperatures are still a bit chilly.

 - Inoculate seed with Rhizobium bacteria before sowing.
-Read our article on inoculating legumes to learn more.
-(Coming soon!)

 - Frequent harvesting will encourage continued pod production.

 - Traditional companion planting lore recommends avoiding growing legumes with alliums.